 After receiving a workers’ compensation injury report, you, the employer, should provide a workers’ compensation claim form, formally known as the DWC-1.
 After the form is filled by both you and your employee, you will have to submit a form directly to the insurance company.
 It is recommended you advise your employee to keep a copy for his or her records as well.

 Step Four (Optional): File an Application for Adjudication of Claim

 If you or your employee have a disagreement with the insurance company regarding a fair claim amount, the Application for Adjudication of Claim (Form WCAB-1) is required to make your case eligible for appeal.
 It must be filed within one year of the date of injury, the last day of employer-provided medical benefits, or the last day of temporary disability benefits.

 Finding a Doctor for Your Workers’ Compensation Claim

-The doctors of the UrgentMED Network are here and ready to assist with all your California workers’ comp needs.
-If your employees have incurred a work-related injury such as back strains, lacerations, stress-related ailments, or require x-rays or foreign body removal, the licensed physicians within the UrgentMED Network are available seven days a week to evaluate your injury or illness.
+The doctors of UrgentMED are here and ready to assist with all your California workers’ comp needs.
+If your employees have incurred a work-related injury such as back strains, lacerations, stress-related ailments, or require x-rays or foreign body removal, the licensed physicians within UrgentMED are available seven days a week to evaluate your injury or illness.

 Injured employees can be seen with no appointment necessary and physical therapy is available on-site.
-Visit the clinics within the UrgentMED Network, conveniently located throughout Los Angeles and Anaheim, to receive a fast medical examination for your workers’ compensation claim and begin your filing process as quickly as possible.
+Visit the clinics within UrgentMED, conveniently located throughout Los Angeles and Anaheim, to receive a fast medical examination for your workers’ compensation claim and begin your filing process as quickly as possible.